Renny Harlin: Unproduced and upcoming films

 In June 1993, Harlin was attached to direct John Milius' script of the Sgt.
 Rock comics as his next film following Cliffhanger, in which he was to reteam with producer Joel Silver.
 Arnold Schwarzenegger was to star in the title role.
 At the time, Harlin was also developing the directing vehicle Love and Honor, an epic in Russia.
 Neither film was ever made.

-In July 1993, Harlin was set to direct Flies (also referred to as The Fly III), a sequel to Cronenberg's The Fly with his then-wife Geena Davis reprising her role.
+In July 1993, Harlin was set to direct Flies (also referred to as The Fly III), a sequel to David Cronenberg's The Fly with his then-wife Davis reprising her role.
 The script by Richard Jefferies featured a story in which Davis' character gives birth to twin boys, and is later suspected of murder when she merges their untainted human genes into a single being, fearing that they both would begin developing fly-hybrid characteristics.
 Harlin and Davis were also going to collaborate on an adaptation of Mistress of the Seas, but opted to do Cutthroat Island instead.

 In April 1995, HBO was reportedly developing a horror series called Fear Itself, about phobias, set to be directed by Harlin, written by Shane Black and produced by Michael De Luca.

-In May 1995, following The Long Kiss Goodnight, Harlin and Davis intended to follow-up with Exit Zero, a spec script by Kurt Wimmer about "what would happen if the Internet achieves consciousness and decides that the fate of the world is better off in its hands than it is in mankind's."
+In May 1995, following The Long Kiss Goodnight, Harlin and Davis intended to follow up with Exit Zero, a spec script by Kurt Wimmer about "what would happen if the Internet achieves consciousness and decides that the fate of the world is better off in its hands than it is in mankind's."
 Harlin was to direct and produce for New Line Cinema.

-In 1996, he was attached to producer Joel Silver's long-in-the-works project Isobar.
+In 1996, he was attached to producer Silver's long-in-the-works project Isobar.

-In 1997 he was going to direct Frequency for New Line Cinema, but allegedly the film got in trouble after Sylvester Stallone asked too much for playing the lead.
+In 1997 he was going to direct Frequency for New Line Cinema, but allegedly the film got into trouble after Stallone asked too much for playing the lead.
 Eventually film was directed by Gregory Hoblit and starring Dennis Quaid.

 In 1998, Warner Bros. acquired a pitch by Talley Griffith called Time Out, which Harlin developed to direct into a film.

-In 1999, Harlin began developing the action-comedy Nosebleed at New Line Cinema, starring Jackie Chan as a window washer who foils a terrorist attack to destroy the World Trade Center.
+In 1999, Harlin began developing the action-comedy Nosebleed at New Line Cinema, starring Chan as a window washer who foils a terrorist attack to destroy the World Trade Center.
 The film was delayed after changing studios to MGM in May 2001.
 After the September 11 attacks the plot was drastically rewritten ultimately before being completely shelved.
 Chan later told Oriental Daily News that the film was scheduled to begin filming at the North Tower less than two hours before it was hit by American Airlines Flight 11, and that he only escaped the attack because he made a last-minute decision to travel to Toronto to begin filming The Tuxedo instead.
 However, Chan's claim has been criticized as improbable since the production was delayed after the change in studios and since he was contracted for the production of The Tuxedo in Toronto months before the attacks.